Field Recording Evaluations: Piano Tuning Progress

 Purpose of the Recordings

-These audio files were captured using my iPhone 5 SE just a few minutes after completing the piano tuning.
-My main intention was to assess the tuning results from a different environment, away from the piano itself.
+These audio files were captured using my old iPhone 5 SE minutes after completing the piano tuning.
+My intention was to be able to evaluate the tuning from a different environment, away from the piano.
 At that time, I was focusing particularly on improving the midrange and treble sections of my tuning, and in the process, I accumulated a small collection of these “field work” recordings.

 Sharing the Experience

-I thought it would be enjoyable to share these recordings on my website, allowing others who are interested to listen and perhaps gain some insight into the tuning process.
+I thought it would be worthwhile to share these recordings, allowing others who are interested to listen and perhaps gain additional insight into the tuning process.

 About the Recordings

-Each recording is approximately three to four minutes in length and may contain some incidental background noises.
-The recordings begin with a series of chords—specifically E-flat, D-flat, and B-flat.
-Following this, I play a section from a late Beethoven Sonata in various arrangements, which I find particularly helpful for aurally checking the accuracy of the midrange and treble tuning.
-The final segment of each recording provides a sampling that is useful for evaluating the overall sound and tuning of the piano, from the lowest bass notes to the highest treble notes.
+Each recording is three to four minutes in length and may contain some incidental background noises.
+The recordings begin with a series of chords— E-flat, D-flat, and B-flat.
+Following this, a section from a late Beethoven Sonata in various locations, which I find particularly helpful for aurally checking the accuracy of the midrange and treble tuning.
+The final segment provides a useful sampling for evaluating the overall sound and tuning of the piano, from the lowest bass notes to the highest treble notes.

 Listening Tip